 Gross domestic product or GDP is the value of all final goods and services produced within the territory of a nation during one calendar year.
 The calendar year in India is from 1st April to 31st March.

-It is important to mind that the use of exports minus imports factor removes expenditure on imports not produced within the nation and adds expenditure of goods and services that are exported but not sold within the country.
+It is important to mind that the use of the exports minus imports factor removes expenditure on imports not produced within the nation and adds expenditure on goods and services that are exported but not sold within the country.